 - Remit and Composition

-2. The Senate is responsible for all academic matters relating to teaching and research.
-This includes approving teaching and learning (including assessment) policies and practices, regulations that govern students’ programmes of study, their progress and their awards, and admission requirements to the University’s various degrees (known as “Going Rates”); and ensuring that appropriate and effective arrangements are in place for student support (academic and non-academic).
+- The Senate is responsible for all academic matters relating to education and research.
+This includes approving education (including assessment) policies and practices, regulations that govern students’ programmes of study, their progress and their awards, and admission requirements to the University’s various degrees (known as “Going Rates”); and ensuring that appropriate and effective arrangements are in place for student support (academic and non-academic).
 It is on the authority of the Senate that degrees and other awards are conferred.

-4. Much of the work of the above committees is forwarded to the Senate after discussion with, and approval by Schools as appropriate.
-This detailed iteration, coupled with the fact that all Schools are represented on each of the above committees, often results in proposals from these committees being approved routinely by the Senate.
-Senate plays an important role, however, in that, occasionally, questions or suggestions are raised that are referred back to the relevant committee for consideration and amendment of proposals, as deemed appropriate.
+- Much of the work of the above Committees is forwarded to the Senate after discussion and consultation with Schools.
+This detailed iteration, coupled with the fact that all Schools are represented on each of the above committees, often results in proposals from these Committees being approved routinely by the Senate.
+Senate plays an important role, however, in that, occasionally, questions or suggestions are raised that are referred back to the relevant Committee for consideration and amendment of proposals, as deemed appropriate.

-5. The research aspects of the Senate’s remit are covered through the above committees in regard to research students.
-Non-student research interests are overseen by the Senate through regular reports from the Vice-Principal (Research & Knowledge Exchange) who chairs the Research Policy Committee and through consideration of national initiatives as and when appropriate, e.g. in regard to the research assessment exercise.
+- The research aspects of the Senate’s remit are covered through the above Committees with regard to research students.
+Non-student research interests are overseen by the Senate through regular reports from the Vice-Principal (Research) who chairs the University Research Committee and through consideration of national initiatives as and when appropriate, for example in regard to the research assessment exercise.

-6. The Senate plays a broader, strategic, role in commenting on draft responses to external consultations on a variety of issues relating to teaching and learning, including research, and on internal matters such as the Strategic Plan.
+- The Senate plays a broader, strategic, role in commenting on draft responses to external consultations on a variety of issues relating to academic matters, and on internal matters such as the Strategic Plan.

-7. The Senate is also responsible for approving, for its part, policies relating to student academic appeals, discipline and complaints; and for hearing and determining the outcome of related issues through sub-committees (the Senate Appeals and Complaints Panel; the Students’ Progress Committees; the Student Disciplinary Committee).
+- The Senate is also responsible for approving, for its part, policies relating to student academic appeals, discipline and complaints; and for hearing and determining the outcome of related issues through its sub-committees (the Senate Appeals and Complaints Panel; the Students’ Progress Committees; the Student Disciplinary Committee).

 The composition of the Senate is as follows: